 Sec.
-24-470.
+24-47066.
 Requirements for improvements and design.

-- (a) Water and sewer.
-All structures and uses within a research and technology district shall be served by publicly owned and operated water and sewer systems. - (b) Parking.
-Off-street parking facilities shall be provided in accordance with the off-street parking requirements of sections 24-53 and 24-474. - (c) Street.
-All streets shall meet the requirements of the Virginia Department of Transportation.
-The construction of streets, whether public or private, shall be guaranteed by appropriate surety, letter of credit, cash escrow or other form of guarantee approved by the county attorney and director of the environmental division.
-Private streets may be permitted within "gualifying industrial parks" in accordance with section 24-55. - (d) Fire hydrants.
+(a) Water and sewer.
+All structures and uses within a research and technology district shall be served by publicly owned and operated water and sewer systems.

+- (b) Parking.
+Off-street parking facilities shall be provided in accordance with the off-street parking requirements of sections 24-53 and 24-474-article II, division 2 of this chapter. - (c) Street.
+All dedicated public streets shown on the development plan shall meet the design and construction requirements of the Virginia Department of Transportation's standards or the county subdivision ordinance, whichever is more stringent.
+Such public streets shall be coordinated with the major transportation network shown in the Comprehensive Plan.
+The construction of streets, whether public or private, shall be guaranteed by appropriate surety, letter of credit, cash escrow or other form of guarantee approved by the county attorney and director of engineering and resource protection.
+Private streets may be permitted within 'qualifying industrial parks' in accordance with section 24-55 upon the approval of the board of supervisors in accordance with the provisions of section 24-62. - (d) Fire hydrants.
 Fire hydrants shall be at locations and of types approved by the service authority manager and county fire chief.
-No structure within the district shall generally be further than 400 feet from a hydrant. - (e) Streetlights.
-Streetlights shall generally be provided at each intersection and adequately spaced in parking lots and other public areas.
+No structure within the district shall generally be further than 400 feet from a hydrant. - (e) Streetlights Outdoor Lighting.
+Streetlights Outdoor lighting shall generally be provided at each intersection and adequately spaced in parking lots and other public areas be provided, as required by article II, division 7 of this chapter and the county subdivision ordinance.
 The lighting shall be directed so as not to produce objectionable glare on adjacent property within or near the development.
 No lighting fixture shall exceed a height of 30 feet in this district. - (f) Drainage facilities.
-Facilities for the adequate control of stormwater drainage and erosion and sedimentation shall be provided in accordance with the Virginia Erosion and Sediment Control Handbook and the Virginia Department of Transportation Drainage Manual.

-- (g) Natural features and amenities.
-Existing features such as specimen trees, wildlife habitats, watercourses, historical sites, and similar irreplaceable assets shall be preserved to the maximum extent possible. - (g) Landscaping.
-All landscaping and tree preservation shall be undertaken in accordance with section 24-86 and Chapter 23 of the county's Chesapeake Bay Preservation Ordinance.
+Facilities for the adequate control of stormwater drainage and erosion and sedimentation shall be provided in accordance with the Virginia-Erosion and Sediment Control Handbook and the Virginia Department of Transportation Drainage Manual. - (g) Natural features and amenities.
+Existing features such as specimen trees, wildlife habitats, watercourses, historical sites, and similar irreplaceable assets shall be preserved to the maximum extent possible. - (hg) Landscaping.
+All landscaping and tree preservation shall be undertaken in accordance with section 24-86 article II, division 4 of this chapter, and Chapter 23 of the county's Chesapeake Bay Preservation Oordinance.

 Sec.
-24-471.
+24-47167.
 Open space.

 (a) Development within the research and technology districts shall provide usable open space area to create a park-like setting.
 The amount of open space shall be not less than ten percent of the developable area of the site, and where possible shall be continuous open space.
 Nondevelopable area consisting of all stream beds, areas subject to flooding, wetlands and areas with slopes exceeding 25 percent gradient shall not be counted towards meeting the open space requirement.
 For the purposes of this article, open space shall not include any landscape area in parking lots or adjacent to structures.
-The requirements of this section shall supplement the requirements of the county's Chesapeake Bay Ordinance, section 24-86 (landscaping and tree preservation requirements) and other county requirements relating to open space.
+The requirements of this section shall supplement the requirements of the county's Chesapeake Bay Oordinance, section 24-86 article II, division 4 of this chapter (landscaping and tree preservation requirements) and other county requirements relating to open space.
 For the purposes of this article, open space may include, but is not limited to: